Dynatrace-APAC/Workshop-DEM/README.md

 # Digital Experience Management with Dynatrace
-This repository contains the exercises for the Digital Experience Management Hands-on Training (HOT) session.
+This repository contains the hands on for the Digital Experience Management Workshop.

 Environment that we will use